SilverLongjohns/CV/README.md

 ## Jacob Cummings

 Hi!
-I'm Jake, an enthusiastic developer working on projects to make lives easier.
-I've built projects linked to influential software such as Spotify and Discord.
+I'm Jake, an enthusiastic developer working on fun and innovative projects.
+I've built apps in many languages, working with software that you'll recognise!

 ## Skills